 Coworkers, ringing phones, loud discussions, and individuals moving around in the workplace are all common sources of distraction for employees.
 It takes an employee an average of 23 minutes to refocus after being distracted.
 Most of these distractions are not even an issue when working from home.
 Introverts claim that they can get more work done when they’re at home, away from the pressures of having to interact socially with coworkers.

 Others attribute their greater productivity to the fact that they are no longer wasting hours each day driving to and from work.
 Because they don’t have to commute, they’re more at ease and less resentful of working longer hours from home to complete a job.
+They also can use time management apps that will help them to stay productive while working from home.

 2. Employees who work from home are 52% less likely to take time off